Lightstreamer/utility-ThreadPool-ios/README.md

 ----------

-A couple of simple test cases are included, which will show the strict enforcement on thread pool size and the strict enforcement of connection limit per end-point.
+A couple of simple test cases are included, which will show the strict enforcement on thread pool size and connection limit per end-point.
+The test case on connection limit enforcement runs with once with `NSURLConnection` and once with `NSURLSession`.

 License